Prof. José M. F. Moura

 He contributes regularly to IEEE publications.

 He received the 2012 IEEE Signal Processing Society Society Award for outstanding technical contributions and leadership in signal processing, the 2010 IEEE Signal Processing Society Technical Achievement Award for fundamental contributions to statistical signal processing.
+In 2013 he was given the Philip L. and Marsha Dowd Chair Professorship.
 In 2010, he was elected University Professor at Carnegie Mellon University to recognize his professional achievement as well as his breadth of interests and competence.
 This title is conferred on faculty members with exceptional national or international distinction.
 He was awarded by CMU the 2008 Philip L. Dowd Fellowship Award for Contributions to Engineering Education and with Prof. Püschel the 2007 CIT Outstanding Research Award.
 He received in 2006 an IBM Faculty Award.

-Prof. Moura is IEEE Division IX Director (2012-2013) and member of the Board of Directors of IEEE (2012-2013).
-He currently serves on the IEEE Publications Services and Products Board (PSPB), on the PSPB Strategic Planning Committee, and on the IEEE Technical Activities Board (TAB).
-He s also a member of the IEEE Awards Board.
-He was the President of the IEEE Signal Processing Society (SPS) (2008-09) and is currently Past President and Chair of the Nominations and Appointments Committee of the same Society (2010-11).
+Prof. Moura was IEEE Division IX Director (2012-2013) and member of the Board of Directors of IEEE (2012-2013).
+He served on the IEEE Publications Services and Products Board (PSPB), on the PSPB Strategic Planning Committee, and on the IEEE Technical Activities Board (TAB).
+He is a member of the IEEE Awards Board.
+He was the President of the IEEE Signal Processing Society (SPS) (2008-09).
 He was a member of the IEEE Educations Activities Board (EAB) (2010) where he chaired the Society Education Outreach Committeee.
 He was Vice-Chair of the IEEE Publications Services and Products Board (PSPB) (2008).
 Read his editorials in the IEEE Signal Processsing Magazine (Jan 2008 through Jan 2010.)

 Moura is the Director at CMU of the Information and Communications Technologies Institute (ICTI) that manages the CMU|Portugal Program, a joint venture between the Government of Portugal and CMU.
 ICTI is a five year, 100 Million dollar initiative supported by the Portuguese Science and Technology Foundation (FCT) and several Portuguese Companies, including Portugal Telecom, Siemens Networks, S.A., and NovaBase.
 The CMU|Portugal Program now includes in its roster more than 85 contributing companies.